 RIP has two versions: RIP-1 and RIP-2.
-You can specify the version of the RIP packets to be processed by an interface.
+You can specify the version of the RIP packets to be

 RIP-1 packets are transmitted in broadcast mode.
 RIP-2 packets may be transmitted in either broadcast or multicast mode.
 The multicast mode is used by default.
 In RIP-2, the multicast address is 224.0.0.9.